 She said it was needed to ensure a smooth Brexit, but probably the real reason was that she wanted to take advantage of her party’s big polling lead before the economy – heading for higher inflation and depressed wages – tanked.

-UKIP, having achieved Brexit, seemed to have vanished up its own arse, so disposessed former Labour voters who wanted control over immigration would have to vote – Conservative!
+Ukip, having achieved Brexit, seemed to have vanished up its own arse, so disposessed former Labour voters who wanted control over immigration would have to vote – Conservative!

-May loses majority
+May lost majority

 The Conservatives won the most seats in parliament, and May managed to get the support of the northern Irish Democratic Unionist Party to give her a tiny majority.
 The DUP wanted a ‘soft’ Brexit (including a ‘soft’ land border with EU member the Republic of Ireland).
 May would also need the parliamentary support of every Tory member, including the many EU remoaners.